 The medical profession performed heroic work on the Iowa frontier of 1838.
 Disease and sickness were present everywhere and patients were widely scattered.
 Times were hard and the professional men could rarely expect to receive cash for their services.
 Their work was all too often a labor of love, but despite their inadequate training they did it reasonably well.
 Nevertheless, the sum of human pain endured for lack of proper care must have been enormous.
+And the pioneer doctor was frequently the only person on the frontier to alleviate this suffering and distress.

-William J. Petersen
+WILLIAM J. PETERSEN